 Your polling place is based on the address you used to register to vote.
 If you plan on voting in person on Election Day, you will need to go to your assigned polling place.
 For those registered in North Carolina, you can find your assigned polling location here.

-For those planning on voting on Election Day in other states, you can look up your polling place here.
+For those planning on voting on Election Day in other states, you can look up your polling place here in the weeks leading up to Election Day.

 In North Carolina, if you decide to vote early, you can go to any early voting location in the county you are registered in.
 You can see a list of all North Carolina early voting locations here.